 This is supposed to be a side view of a typical front motorcycle tire under braking stresses.
 See how the breaks in the tread get bent back from the traction?
 The trailing edge at B collapses into the empty area that is between treads.
 That edge wears little because it isn’t touching the road.
-Later on, it shows up as a high spot.
+In the relaxed position, it shows up as a high spot.

 The leading edge at A gets pulled back and wears off.
 This part of the tread block becomes a low spot.

 If two identical bikes were ridden by two different riders, they probably would have a different tire wear pattern.
-The one with more cupping would indicate that the rider actually rides the bike.
-That means that he/she rides harder.
+The one with more cupping would indicate that the rider actually rides the bike harder.

 A poor example of front tire wear.
 Sorry, but I didn’t have a better example when I had my camera in hand.
 Usually, a front tire will show more wear than this one.